 Outline

-This procedure outlines the process for reclaiming chip components for reuse.
-Preparation This method uses hot air or gas nozzles that do not contact the component directly.
+This method uses hot air or gas nozzles that do not contact the component directly.
 Heated gas or air is forced through a specially designed nozzle and directed onto the component terminations and surface pads.
 Nozzles are available in several sizes to suit component packages.
 (See Figure 1) Select the proper nozzle based on the component size.
 Verify the nozzle fit before processing.
 Some nozzle designs target only the leads and pad areas, while others heat the entire component body.
 Specific nozzles may include vacuum assist to lift the component from the board surface after solder reflow.

 Procedure